MHultman/pymelcloudhome/README.md

 This means that subsequent calls to `list_devices()` and `get_device_state()` within this timeframe will use the cached data instead of making a new API request to fetch the user context.

+## Automatic Session Renewal

+The client is designed to be resilient to session expiry.
+If an API call fails with a `401 Unauthorized` status, the library will automatically attempt to re-authenticate using the credentials you provided during the initial `login` call.
+If the re-login is successful, the original request will be retried automatically.

+This makes the client more robust for long-running applications, as you do not need to manually handle session expiry.

 ## Error Handling

 The library uses custom exceptions to indicate specific types of failures.
 It is best practice to wrap your client calls in a `try...except` block to handle these potential errors gracefully.